 2.1 Site Description

+The area was chosen because Lake Champlain is eutrophic, and agriculture has been identified as a potentially significant P contributor in the watershed [7].
+Other agricultural watersheds have similar geographies, land management practices, and water quality issues, which makes this study valuable for management decisions elsewhere.
+For example, TD is common in the US Midwest, and has been identified as a major P export pathway to the great lakes [31].
+Furthermore, fields with TD in this study and in the US Midwest have similar soils (high clay contents) [11], both respond rapidly to rainfall indicating highly-active PFP networks [20], and both have the potential to export the majority of annual P via TD [31].

 TD was measured year-round from intensive dairy forage production fields, located within the western LCB (Addison County, VT).
 Three different TD networks draining two separate field sites were monitored.
 The first site is drained by the TD network AHS and the second field site, DC, is drained by the two separate TD networks of DC south (DCS) and DC north (DCN).
 The TD network at AHS was installed in 2016 and both networks at DC were installed in 2018.
 TD network areas were determined from installation maps provided by the installer; AHS is 14.16 ha, DCS is 8.0 ha and DCN is 4.85 ha.
 At both sites, TD was installed to a depth of 1 meter and are spaced 7.62 m (25 ft) apart.
 TD laterals at AHS are 101.6 mm (4 in) in diameter and are connected to a 203.2 mm (8 in) TD main, and at DC the TD laterals are a diameter of 101.6 mm and are connected to 152.4 mm (6 in) TD mains.
 The sites are 3.2 km apart and the mean annual rainfall and temperature for the area is 94 cm and 7.8 degrees C, respectively.
 Site soils were not identical but are dominated by fine-textured soils that are prone to desiccation cracking.
 AHS is of the Vergennes clay soil series, while soils at DC are dominated by the Covington and Panton silty clay series with a small vein of the Swanton fine sandy loam series in the east/upper parts of the field [38].